PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-22 11:21:30
+Last updated: 2024-04-22 11:22:06
-Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset
+Random Quote: I'm the Homelander.
+And I can do whatever the f-ck I want. - Homelander